chococigar/cup-of-cs/lectures/1_cup-of-os.md

     * If it crashes, we’ll just show kernel panic & tell user to reboot ¯\_(ツ)_/¯ → This simplicity allowed Unix to run cheaper, making it available on simple hardware.

+#### Unix versions: BSD is edu/hobbylist, Sys-V is enterprise version.
+ * BSD (Berkely Software Distribution), by UC Berkeley / free / hobbyist / based on Research Unix.
+BSD is a complete system (kernel, drivers, utilities, etc) whereas Linux only has kernels, drivers, and libs.
+    * 1982: Sun Microsystems creates SunOS
+    * 1989: NeXT creates NEXTSTEP, an object-oriented, multitasking OS based on Mach with dock and app store.
+        * 2000: Apple creates Darwin OS, which will later become Mac OS.
+    * 1993: FreeBSD, which has robust network and has permissive BSD licensing.
+ * System V
+    * 1984: HP creates hp UX for servers, which runs on HP devices.
+    * 1986: IBM creates AIX, which is a mix of BSD and System V.
+    * 1992: Sun Microsystems creates Solaris, which is System V version of Sun OS.

 ### Linux

 #### Notes